rokmc756/GPFarmer/roles/pgbouncer/README.md

 Module is modified and tested with pgbouncer in greenplum 6.22.x.

-Example playbook to install collectd and monit and configure pgbouncer on ansible control node
+Install and uninstall pgbouncer with collectd and monit by ansible playbook on ansible host
 ----------------

 ---